norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 </replace>

 ### Treat Ground Truth Like an Evil Genie
-Ambiguous wishes are always the downfall of magic lamps in fairy tails; am
+Ambiguous wishes are always the downfall of magic lamps in fairy tails; think of your ground truth datasets as those wishes

 Ground truth datasets for your product should be largely the domain of the Product Owner, and should reflect an iteratively tightening understanding of what success looks like.